One of the most common mistakes that salespeople make is not properly following up with prospects.

-So, how often should sales reps reach out to leads?
+So, how often should sales reps reach out to leads with a sales sequence?
 While there is no standard rule, most sales reps give up far too soon.
 Hubspot found that the average rep only calls leads 1.3 times before giving up.
 That’s definitely not enough, since we’ve found it routinely takes up to eight attempts for SDRs to make contact with a lead.
 Sales Hacker CEO Max Altschuler recommends 10 touches (see more on that below).
 Generally after about eight touch points, your SDR’s time might be better spent chasing other leads.

 While most respected inside sales leaders agree that a sales cadence is vital, there are different philosophies on exactly how to structure a sales cadence.
 During an interview with Altschuler, he shared his ideal 10 day sales cadence: